 In order to ensure that employees save to purchase housing, housing fund in China is paid by employers and their employees, which is often with social insurance.
 Housing Fund Management Regulations (Housing Provident Fund Management Regulations) the rate of contribution of employees and employers in the country depends on the local government, and it should not be less than 5% of the average salary of the company.
 For example, the contribution rate of both employer and employee is 12% in Beijing.
 In Shanghai, the contribution rate of employer and employee is both 7%.

 Add-on benefits that employers can consider offering their employees

-There are several extra benefits which are not mandatory for employees and can be treated as kind of additional benefit.
+There are several extra benefits that are not mandatory for employees and can be treated as a kind of additional benefit.
 The most commonly utilized benefits have been explained as follows:

 The supplemental housing fund refers to the company’s willingness to provide an additional amount of funds to the employees after they have paid up the statutory housing fund.
 The employees themselves must also pay the reserve funds in the same proportion and deposit them into the employee’s supplementary housing fund account, which belongs to the company’s employees.
 Paying the housing fund is mandatory, and the payment of supplementary housing fund is voluntary.

 Clients can choose to use China Benefits Administration in combination with our HROne Payroll Services or engage HROne Agency as a stand-alone service – providing your organization several benefits.